Levels of AGI for Operationalizing Progress on the Path to AGI: Defining AGI: Six Principles

 Reflecting on these nine example formulations of AGI (or AGI-adjacent concepts), we identify properties and commonalities that we feel contribute to a clear, operationalizable definition of AGI.
 We argue that any definition of AGI should meet the following six criteria:

 \textbf{1.
 Focus on Capabilities, not Processes.} The majority of definitions focus on what an AGI can accomplish, not on the mechanism by which it accomplishes tasks.
 This is important for identifying characteristics that are not necessarily a prerequisite for achieving AGI (but may nonetheless be interesting research topics).
-This focus on capabilities allows us to exclude the following from our requirements for AGI: \begin{itemize} \item Achieving AGI does not imply that systems \textit{think} or \textit{understand} in a human-like way (since this focuses on processes, not capabilities) \item Achieving AGI does not imply that systems possess qualities such as \textit{consciousness} (subjective awareness) \citep{butlin2023consciousness} or \textit{sentience} (the ability to have feelings) (since these qualities not only have a process focus, but are not currently measurable by agreed-upon scientific methods) \end{itemize}
+This focus on capabilities implies that AGI systems need not necessarily \textit{think} or \textit{understand} in a human-like way (since this focuses on processes); similarly, it is not a necessary precursor for AGI that systems possess qualities such as \textit{consciousness} (subjective awareness) \citep{butlin2023consciousness} or \textit{sentience} (the ability to have feelings), since these qualities have a process focus.

 \textbf{2.
 Focus on Generality \textit{and} Performance.} All of the above definitions emphasize generality to varying degrees, but some exclude performance criteria.
 We argue that both generality and performance are key components of AGI.
-In the next section we introduce a leveled taxonomy that considers the interplay between these dimensions.
+In \cref{levels} we introduce a leveled taxonomy that considers the interplay between these dimensions.